klingtnet/klingt.net/klingt.net/pages/about.rst

 Contact
 =======

-The easiest way to get in touch with me is to write me a mail or to talk to me via Jabber.
-I am using the same address for both:
+The easiest way to get in touch with me is to send me an email:

 .. code::
     :class: kn-reverse